woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Lots of minor fixes and optimisations
+* Minor fixes and optimisations
 * Tweaked 'pay' emails
 * Check at top of email templates to make sure they are not accessed directly
 * Fixes for hiding order notes from feeds etc